 From our interview with the City's Plumbing Inspector, we learned that due to budgets and staffing shortages, annual inspections or more touchpoints for restaurants with public sectors were close to impossible.

-Solution1: Management tool for commercial kitchen
+Solution 1: Management tool for commercial kitchen

 Conceptual and design: Personas, Storyboard/scenario, design concepts